MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

 Review the [Govern the employee and guest lifecycle with Microsoft Entra ID Governance](govern-the-employee-lifecycle.md) with emphasis on external identities.
 The processes covered here are also needed for guest users, suppliers and other guests, to enable them to collaborate or have access to resources.
 This document covers actions you can take to discover your governance processes.

-You can also use the following table as a guide for additional areas to consider while determing your current state.
+You can also use the following table as a guide for additional areas to consider while evaluating your current state.

 |Process|Description|
 |-----|-----|